 My research interests are in Metaethics (sometimes called Metanormativity), Moral Psychology, Experimental Philosophy and Philosophy of Disability (specifically autism and neurodiversity).
-I have a variety of secondary interests, including Philosophy of Psychology, Applied Ethics, Philosophy of Religion, Philosophy of Human Nature, and Metaphysics.
+I have a variety of secondary interests, including Philosophy of Religion, Philosophy of Psychology, Applied Ethics, Philosophy of Human Nature, and Metaphysics.
 My paper (with David Beversdorf) “A Dilemma for Neurodiversity” is currently being revised and prepared for publication.